Job Title: Administrative Intern

 JOB GOAL

-To obtain a school-based leadership experience while assisting the Principal with administrative and instructional functions to meet the educational needs of students and the mission of the high-needs school and the District; Be willing to commit to at least two years of continued service within the District after the completion of the internship; Interns will be expected to work at assigned school site(s) four (4) days a week with up to two (2) additional days spent at the University of South Florida.
+Responsible for obtaining school-based leadership experience while assisting school administration with administrative and instructional functions to meet the educational needs of students and the mission of the high-needs school and the District; Be willing to commit to at least two years of continued service within the District after the completion of the internship.

 ESSENTIAL DUTIES & RESPONSIBILITIES